 OKI, in cooperation with regional partners and SOSINK, successfully developed and utilizes a cutting-edge emergency management system known as RAVEN911 (Regional Asset Verification & Emergency Network).
 This system incorporates critical infrastructure layers, live data feeds and analytic capabilities into an Internet-based common operating picture, allowing emergency responders from across the Greater Cincinnati region to identify significant infrastructure and key resources.
 Read more…

 OKI has completed a number of regional and sub-regional plans or studies.
-Many of these documents include-related recommendations for future implementation.
-Although the initial intent of these recommendations may have been to address congestion or travel time, taken in a broader context, these elements could also assist in increasing the region’s through improved transportation networks.
+Many of these documents include security-related recommendations for future implementation.
+Although the initial intent of these recommendations may have been to address congestion or travel time, taken in a broader context, these elements could also assist in increasing the region’s security through improved transportation networks.
 The text that follows provides a sampling of such recommendations and references the plan or study from which it was drawn.
-This information is presented for consideration and further application to benefit the of the entire OKI region.
+This information is presented for consideration and further application to benefit the security of the entire OKI region.

 Intelligent Transportation System

 OKI’s Regional Intelligent Transportation System Plan (ITS Plan) and ITS Architecture was adopted in March 2008 and updated in 2012 and 2016.
 The purpose is to guide OKI, its member transportation agencies and local governments in the planning, programming and implementation of integrated multimodal ITS elements over a 10-year period.
 The most extensive system of advanced ITS technologies in the OKI region is ARTIMIS (now OHGO.com).
 Through the teamwork of OKI, KYTC, ODOT and local governments, ARTIMIS was designed to provide consolidated traffic management without regard to state and political boundaries.
 The system covers more than 100 miles of the region’s freeway system with the heaviest traffic.
 More extensive project recommendations involving ITS can be found under the Draft Project List page of this website.